 Instead, she is focused on covering her actual living expenses for a year in her emergency fund.

-Unfortunately, that requires actually knowing what it costs you to live–also known as budgeting–which is a major sore spot for many people.
+Unfortunately, that requires actually knowing what it costs you to live–also known as budgeting money–which is a major sore spot for many people.

 What Expenses Should Be Covered By An Emergency Fund?

 As I just mentioned, you need to learn to budget.